mhaidarhanif/mhaidarhanif-astro/src/data/blog/about.md

 ### Main Work

-🐱 Currently I'm founding [Catamyst](https://catamyst.com), an education platform and software company to bring that mission forward.
-Especially in tech career, web app development, software engineering, and startup building.

-🐯 [Catamyst](https://catamyst.com) provides free and paid learning materials, private mentorship, as well as business/software development and consultancy service.
+Currently I'm founding [Bearmentor](https://bearementor.com) and [Catamyst](https://catamyst.com).

+🐻 Bearmentor to help people to learn and grow as a web developer or software engineer with exciting experience.

+🐱 Catamyst to help businesses to grow through web and software.

-🦁 If you want to get mentored by me directly and personally, [just reach me out](https://t.me/mhaidarhanif) or [schedule a discussion](https://a.catamyst.com/haidar-discuss).
+If you want to know more [reach me out on Telegram](https://t.me/mhaidarhanif).

-### Current Works

-💼 There are some collaborations run with [Catamyst](https://catamyst.com) on which roles I have...

-🌕 Curriculum Contributor at [RevoU](https://revou.co/software-engineering), in charge of the Full Stack Software Engineering bootcamp curriculum.

-🎨 Web Consultant at [Super Duper Gallery](https://superdupergallery.com), a physical IRL unique art gallery.

 ## Past Works